macloo/restaurant-inspections/README.md

 rest_inspect_db_builder -- main piece in development right now; will build our main database

+report_builder -- code to pull from rinspect.sqlite to build txt file for publication; just getting started here.

 rinspect.sqlite -- our main database in development stage

 ## Goal: